burggraf/openai-supabase-edge-functions/README.md

 #### Create the Function: `recommendations`

 Following along in the Quickstart guide, you can create a function called `recommendations` to pick relevant movies.
-Call it `recommenations`.
+Call it `recommendations`.
 From inside your project folder, run:
 `supabase functions new recommendations`

 This will create a folder structure in your app that looks like this: